ZQYan-UCAS/EvolutionShapesInteractionPattern/README.md

 # EvolutionShapesInteractionPattern
-Evolution Shapes Interaction Patterns for Epistasis and Specific Protein Binding: Computationally Tested on Two-component Signaling System
+Evolution Shapes Interaction Patterns for Epistasis and Specific Protein Binding: A Computational Test on Two-component Signaling System